How do I know if I'm a little?

 If you answered, "Yes," to either of these questions then you are qualified to be a little!
 Congratulations!

-If you need some help finding out or reaffirming your desire to be little then listed below are some basic indicators that you may be a little or prefer age regression.
+If you need some help finding out or reaffirming your desire to express your internal littlespace then listed below are some basic indicators that you may be a little or experience age regression.
 These are not firm requirements of being little, and perhaps you do not exhibit all but only most of these indicators, but can be used as a simple starting area to help lead you to your own self discovery and understanding.
+Keep in mind that being a little is a personality trait (not an act or a group of actions/inactions

 - If you are often in situations where you recognize that you just feel much younger than your biological age.